Colombia will block entry by all non-residents from Monday to stop coronavirus

 Colombian citizens and foreign residents who arrive from March 16 will be required to perform an obligatory 14-day period of self isolation, Duque said on Twitter.

 The Andean country reported its first case of COVID-19 on March 6, and its tally had risen to 34 cases by Sunday.
-On Friday the government said it would close its border with Venezuela following its declaration of a health emergency the day before, which suspended public gatherings of more than 500 people and blocked cruise ships from docking at its ports.
+The government said it would close its border with Venezuela starting Saturday morning, following its earlier declaration of a health emergency, which suspended public gatherings of more than 500 people and blocked cruise ships from docking at its ports.

+The decision to expand restrictions to all foreign visitors followed a substantial increase in countries and cases of COVID-19, Minister of Transport Angela Maria Orozco told journalists.

+“We are evaluating all decisions,” Orozco said.
+“All themes and all scenarios are being evaluated and no measures are being ruled out,” she said.

 Some 153,864 people have been infected by the coronavirus across the world and 5,800 have died, according to a Reuters tally.

+The South American country has taken a strict view on quarantine measures.
+Before blocking foreign visitors, the country earlier instructed arrivals from Spain, France, Italy and China to self-isolate on arrival.

+Two French nationals and two Spanish nationals were instructed to leave the country on Saturday after ignoring the obligatory period of self-isolation.
+A total of nine foreigners have been deported, the minister said.

-Colombia has taken a series of measures to curb the spread of the disease.
-Cine Colombia, one of the largest cinema operators in the country, on Saturday said it would close all of its sites for the next 10 days, while soccer and events organizers have also suspended matches and concerts.
+Other actions to curb the spread of COVID-19 have seen Cine Colombia, one of the largest cinema operators in the country, close all of its sites for a 10-day period, while soccer and events organizers have also suspended matches and concerts.

-Reporting by Oliver Griffin; Editing by Daniel Wallis
+Reporting by Oliver Griffin; Additional reporting by Luis Jaime Acosta; Editing by Daniel Wallis and Nick Zieminski